 The Gambel's Quail (Callipepla gambelii) has a unique feather pattern on its head resembling a teardrop shape.
 These birds reside in the southwestern areas of North America.

-Quail are characterised by their compact bodies and distinct plumage, which often displays a delightful blend of browns, blacks, and creams that provide excellent camouflage in their natural habitats.
+Quail are characterised by their compact bodies and distinct plumage, which often displays a delightful blend of browns, blacks, and creams.
+Some species have colourful markings on their plumage that provide excellent camouflage in their natural habitats.
 This cryptic colouring not only helps them evade predators but also reflects their adaptation to diverse environments, from grasslands to forests.
 Quails are small, ground-dwelling birds.
 They are distinctive due to the combination of their stocky-plump bodies, short necks, pointed wings and attractive feathers.
-Their upper parts are brown, streaked and barred with buff, while their underparts are a warm buffy orange.
 Their small size typically ranges from 12 to 28 cm in length.
 Quail are known for their robust personality, spirited behaviour and strong social structures, often travelling in small flocks that enhance both their safety and social interactions.
 These birds are renowned for their variety of calls—some soft chirps while others resonate as loud whistles—that serve multiple purposes: alerting flock members to danger or attracting mates during the breeding season.
 Moreover, quail exhibit remarkable agility on the ground; although they prefer running over flying when evading threats, they possess powerful wings that allow them to take off rapidly if necessary.
-Quail are omnivorous but prefer seeds, nuts and fruits over insects.
+Quail are omnivorous, but prefer seeds and grains over insects.
 Their nesting habits further reveal an instinctual connection with nature; female quail cleverly conceal nests with vegetation and forage for food while deftly avoiding potential dangers—a testament to their survival prowess in challenging ecosystems.

-Quail is often found in diverse habitats ranging from tropical rainforests to deserts.
-They have adapted to different habitats, including open grasslands, scrublands, agricultural fields, woodlands, wetlands, fields, arid deserts, parks, gardens, rural areas and urban areas.
+Quails are often found in diverse habitats ranging from grassland and tropical rainforests to deserts.
+They have adapted to different habitats, including open grasslands, fields, agricultural fields, scrublands, woodlands, wetlands, parks, gardens, rural areas, urban areas and even arid deserts.
 Quails are typically found in open areas and like to live near water sources.
-Surprisingly, many species prefer areas with a mosaic of vegetation, where tall grasses mingle with shrubs and forbs, to provide both cover from predators and ample foraging opportunities.
-Their adaptability allows them to thrive in varied climates across North America, Europe, Asia, and parts of Africa.
-The geographical range of the New World quail extends from Canada to southern Brazil, and two species, the California Quail and the Bobwhite Quail, have been successfully introduced to New Zealand.
+Surprisingly, many species prefer areas with a mosaic of vegetation, where tall grasses mingle with shrubs and forbs, providing both covers from predators and ample foraging opportunities.
+Their adaptability allows them to thrive in varied climates across Europe, Asia, parts of Africa and North America.
+The geographical range of the New World Quail extends from Canada to southern Brazil, and two species, the California Quail and the Bobwhite Quail, have been successfully introduced to New Zealand.

 Quails are fast runners and can jump high, which helps them catch their prey.
-They keep their feathers and wings short to run quickly and dodge predators.
+They keep their feathers and wings short to enable them to sprint and dodge predators.
 Quails usually forage in pairs or families searching for food in dense vegetation or under rocks and logs.

 There are many different species of quail, and all share some common behaviours with physical characteristics.
 Quails are ground-dwelling birds, but some species live in trees or bushes, and nests are usually hidden in vegetation.
-Quails are generally shy and secretive birds and are most active at dawn and dusk.
-They are excellent swimmers and have been known to use this skill to escape from predators.
-When threatened, quail will usually take to the air rather than face their attacker head-on.
-They will emit a loud "crowning" noise and sometimes release a noxious fluid from their feathers as a form of defence.
+These birds are generally shy and secretive.
+They are most active at dawn and dusk.
+Quails can fly short distances, but they rely on their fast running abilities and can reach speeds of over 15 miles per hour.
+They have been known to use this skill to escape from predators.
+Quails are known for their jumping ability, especially when startled.
+They can jump high up in the air and can leap at least several inches to feet, and some can jump much higher.
+For example, Coturnix quail can jump at least 8.2 feet.
+Quails can also climb, and they may use ramps or low objects to access higher areas.
+When threatened, quail will emit a loud "crowning" noise and sometimes release a noxious fluid from their feathers as a form of defence.
+They will usually take to the air rather than face their attacker head-on.
 Their powerful legs allow them to quickly burst into flight and reach speeds of up to 60 miles per hour.

 Quail are often overlooked in discussions about sustainable agriculture and biodiversity, yet their significance extends far beyond the dinner table.